Rallus limicola limicola

 It is difficult to assess fall arrival and peak migration timing.
 That large numbers may stage at times is indicated by a post-breeding estimate of 5000 in Aug 1977 at Crescent Lake NWR, Garden Co that “boggles the mind” (Williams 1978).

 Winter: In recent years, it has become clear that this species winters regularly in the North Platte River Valley and the central Niobrara River Valley.
 There are multiple reports from Kiowa WMA, Scotts Bluff Co, Chet and Jane Fleisbach WMA, Morrill Co, Clear Creek WMA, Lewellen in southeast Garden Co, and Lake McConaughy, Keith Co.
 In winter 2004-2005 a search along the Niobrara River located about four single birds at four locations in Cherry Co from Merriman east to NNF McKelvie, Cherry Co; two were found in the same area 10 Jan 2006 (Ducey 2007), and one was heard at Valentine NWR, Cherry Co 9 Mar 2020.
+Several were attracted to a recording along Snake River Road, Cherry Co 29 Nov 2024.
 It probably winters at Hiatt Wetlands, Lincoln Co; 1-2 were there 22-23 Jan for the 3rd consecutive year at the site, and four were counted 16 Dec 2023.

 Additional records from areas where wintering might occur are: 2 Nov 2020 Enders Reservoir, Chase Co, 6 Nov 2009 Dundy Co, 24 Nov and 23-24 Dec 2020 Nuckolls Co, 1 Dec 1996 Crescent Lake NWR, Garden Co, 14 Dec 2003 Chester Island WMA, Lincoln Co, 19 Dec 1997 Boone Co CBC, 5 Mar 2000 Funk WPA, Phelps Co, 5 Mar 2023 Kearney, Buffalo Co, two on 18 Mar 2018 on Blue Creek, Garden Co, seven at Garden County Wildlife Refuge, Garden Co 23 Mar 2020, and singles 19 Feb 2022 and 23 Mar 2019 Kimball Co, 24 Mar 1992 Sioux Co, 28 Mar 2015 Lewellen, Garden Co, and 30 Mar 2011 Wind Springs Ranch, Sioux Co.